Nominating and Corporate Governance Committee

-- Reviewing governance-related stockholder proposals and recommending Board responses;
+Reviewing governance-related stockholder proposals and recommending Board responses;

 - Overseeing compliance by the Board and its committees with applicable laws and regulations applicable to subject matter of the Committee’s responsibilities under this charter, including those promulgated by the Securities and Exchange Commission and the Nasdaq Rules;

-- Providing oversight of the Company’s stockholder engagement program and risk management framework;
+- Providing oversight of the Company’s stockholder engagement program;

 - Reviewing its own charter and processes and recommending any proposed changes to said charter and processes to the Board on an annual basis;